spatialos/gdk-for-unity/docs/setup-and-installing.md

 The GDK repository is a SpatialOS project called `gdk-for-unity`.
 It contains:

-- a Unity project at `gdk-for-unity/workers/unity`, which you need to open to use the GDK
+  * a Unity project at `gdk-for-unity/workers/unity`, which you need to open in the Unity editor in order to use the GDK
-- SpatialOS features, such as the schema and snapshot files
+  * SpatialOS features, such as the schema and snapshot files
-- development code

 ### Licensing